-Node: The unique identification number assigned to the node.
+Buffer Pool Details Description Node: The unique identification number assigned to the node.
+Bufferpool: The name of the buffer pool.
 Size (MB): The current buffer pool size.
 Page Size (KB): The default page size of the buffer pool.
 Files Closed: The number of times a database file was closed because the limit for concurrently open files was reached.
 Overall Hit Ratio: Indicates the percentage of time that the database server did not need to load a page from in order to service the request for a page.
 Index Hit Ratio: The percentage of all index reads that were satisfied because the page was already available in a bufferpool.
 Avg Read Time (ms): The average amount of time (in milliseconds) spent reading in data and index pages from table space containers.
 Avg Write Time (ms): The average amount of time (in milliseconds) spent writing data and index pages from the buffer pool to disk.
 Pages Read Per Minute: The number of physical reads per minute.